c3ai-lab/deVote/README.md

 ### GitHub OAuth

 deVote uses GitHub OAuth to authenticate a GitHub account.
 In order to use GitHub's OAuth, the app must be registered under your own account.
 The procedure for this process can be found under [GitHub OAuth Documentation](https://docs.github.com/en/free-pro-team@latest/developers/apps/getting-started-with-apps).
-After the registration of the app you will get the a client_id and client_secret.
+After the registration of the app, you will get the client_id and client_secret.
 Copy them and update the variables *client_id* and *client_secret* with your app properties.
-After this you need to update the *Callback URL* in the settings of your GitHub-App.
+After this, you need to update the *Callback URL* in the settings of your GitHub-App.
 The *Callback URL* should have the following structure
 *https://[EXTENSION-ID].chromiumapp.org/provider_cb*. **This is only for testing purpose, you should not reveal your client_id and client_secret!
 One option would be to use something like a nodeJS service, that holds this sensible information and has an endpoint (REST) that redirects to the Callback-URL.

 ### Smart contract

-As described in the chapter *Architecture*, there are two different types smart contracts that deVote uses.
+As described in the chapter *Architecture*, there are two different types of smart contracts that deVote uses.
 There is one parent contract (manager contract) and several child contracts (poll contracts).
 The manager contract must be created manually once and the poll contracts are published by deVote.
 The process of publishing the manager contract and the necessary configuration for the poll contracts are explained below.
-**Important: This steps are only required to do, if you change anything in the solidity contracts!**
+**Important: These steps are only required to do if you change anything in the solidity contracts!**

 Important system requirements are:
 * [NodeJS](https://nodejs.org/) - JavaScript runtime for the npm packages